UTC --:--:--

 confidenceDetail.drift_flag

 Every /v1/score response on a cell with an open drift event carries an inline flag.
-Your client can read it and decide: widen tolerances, route to a human reviewer, or just surface "we're less confident than usual here" to the end user.
+Your client reads it and decides: widen tolerances, route to a human reviewer, or simply surface "we are less confident than usual here" to the end user.
 No separate API call, no polling.
+Confidence is held down while the flag is set.

 {